Expatriates taking up employment in Australia will be subject to our comprehensive tax rules and work visa requirements.

 There is currently a focus on real time data matching initiatives from the Australian Taxation Office (ATO) and other regularity agencies, including most notably the Department of Immigration and Border Protection (DIBP).

-These initiatives have significantly increased compliance activity by the ATO in capturing expatriates and their employers for noncompliance.
+These initiatives including the introduction of Single Touch Payroll 2.0 have significantly increased compliance activity by the ATO with data sharing requirements aimed specifically at capturing expatriates and their employers for noncompliance.

 Expatriate tax teams in Grant Thornton Australia’s offices can assist expatriates and their employers to navigate through Australian tax and employment related matters including advice on tax planning opportunities, management of assignment policies and the provision of Australia tax filing services.